anugowda2/Knowledge_Base_Agent/README.md

 git commit -m "Prepare for Streamlit deploy" git push origin main

 Go to https://share.streamlit.io
  and sign in with GitHub.

 Note: this repo is already deployed at: https://knowledgebaseagent-v3bfwk6ygbpbkbxxvpx4z2.streamlit.app/

-Potential improvements (suggested for future work)

-OCR ingestion: integrate pdf2image + pytesseract to support scanned PDFs.
-Vector DB / FAISS: use FAISS, Chroma or Pinecone for larger datasets and faster scale.
-Highlighting: visually highlight matched tokens inside the snippets for clarity.
-Conversational mode: preserve context across turns for multi-turn Q&A.